alpinito1/Abaqus-vumat-linux-debug/README.md

 Basic steps

-* Get the compilation command in order to compile your VUMAT in debug mode
+* Get the compilation command in order to compile your VUMAT in debug mode.
+This stage is not necessary if you do not compile your subroutine manually.
+However since this is my case, I fugured it could be useful to other people.
+If you let abaqus compile the library for you, then you can skip ahead to the *attach to your debugger* Section.
 * Compile your VUMAT in debug mode
-* attach your debbuger to the running process
+* Attach your debbuger to the running process

 ## Compile your VUMAT